ibm-cloud-docs/overview/glossary/glossary.md

 A public, routable IP address that makes use of 1-to-1 network address translation (NAT) so that a server can communicate with the public internet and private subnet within a cloud environment.
 Floating IP addresses are associated to an instance, for example, a virtual server instance, a load balancer, or a VPN gateway, by means of a virtual network interface card (vNIC).

+### foundation model
+{: #x10298171}

+An AI model that can be adapted to a wide range of downstream tasks.
+Foundation models are typically large-scale generative models that are trained on unlabeled data using self-supervision.
+As large scale models, foundation models can include billions of parameters.

 ### framework
 {: #x2023472}